-DOING BUSINESS IN CAYMAN ISLANDS
+DOING BUSINESS IN CAYMAN ISLANDS IN 2017

 Since 2003, Healy Consultants Group PLC has efficiently and effectively assisted Clients with Cayman Islands i) business registration ii) business licensing iii) corporate bank account opening and iv) residence permits.
 We can establish either an exempted company or an ordinary non-resident company for our Clients’ businesses.

 Press the link headings below to read detailed, relevant, up to date information.

 - If properly structured, Cayman Islands company can legally house international profits while minimising international taxation;

 - A Cayman Islands company is a legal corporate structure with no annual requirement to audit or report accounts;